Charlotte Neighborhood

 The Reality

-Central Avenue is the main artery—a stretch of independently-owned restaurants, coffee shops, and bars that somehow survived Charlotte's chain-store invasion.
+Central Avenue is the main artery.
+Independently-owned restaurants, coffee shops, and bars.
 Midwood Smokehouse.
 Dish.
 The Workman's Friend.
+Common Market—deli, bottle shop, and neighborhood hub.
 These aren't new openings; they're institutions.

 The Buyer Profile